Sam Hentges

-Samuel David Hentges (born July 18, 1996) is an American professional baseball pitcher for the Cleveland Guardians of Major League Baseball (MLB).
-He was drafted by the Cleveland Indians in the fourth round of the 2014 Major League Baseball draft.
-He made his MLB debut in 2021.
+Samuel David Hentges (born July 18, 1996) is an American professional baseball pitcher for the San Francisco Giants of Major League Baseball (MLB).
+He has previously played in MLB for the Cleveland Indians / Guardians.
+He was selected by the Indians in the fourth round of the 2014 MLB draft, and made his MLB debut in 2021.

 Amateur career

 Hentges attended Mounds View High School in Arden Hills, Minnesota and as a senior in 2014, was the St. Paul Pioneer Press baseball player of the year.
 He committed to play college baseball at the University of Arkansas.
-He was drafted by the Cleveland Indians in the fourth round of the 2014 Major League Baseball draft.